-- All dogs entering the dog trail must be healthy and must wear a collar displaying their current member tag, rabies tag and dog license if required by your city’s ordinance.
+- All dogs entering the dog trail must be healthy and must wear a collar, current rabies tag and dog license if required by your city’s ordinance.
 Dogs with contagious health conditions are not permitted in the park.

 - There will be regular maintenance of the Dog Commons.
 During those times, the trails will be closed; advance notice will be given if possible.